Package 'birdscanR'

 # Open the connection with the database

-collectionTable = getCollectionTable(dbConnection, dbDriverChar)
+collectionTable = getCollectionTable(dbConnection)

 ## End(Not run)